-- 1. mRPAS requirements -mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
-Except for Advertised Events there are no MAAC or CAR age restrictions on mRPAS flight.
-Compliance with MAAC safety code meets all requirements. - 2.
+- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
+Except for advertised events there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 RPAS Pilot CAR requirements.
-All RPAS pilots using this site must have BASIC RPAS certification.
-An ADVANCED RPAS Certificate is required for operation over 400'agl - 3.
+All RPAS pilots using this site must have Basic RPAS certification. - 3.
 Club/Site/Event requirements.
-This site recommends all mRPAS/RPAS Pilots have MAAC Wings, - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'AGL must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements.
+This site recommends all mRPAS/RPAS Pilots have MAAC Wings, however its use is not mandatory. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.